 Incident Response and Digital Forensics

-When a security incident occurs, the way your organisation responds in the first hours determines whether it becomes a minor event or a catastrophic breach.
-Understanding the incident response process helps you play your part effectively.
+How your organisation responds in the first hours decides whether an incident stays minor or becomes a serious breach.
+Knowing the process helps you play your part.

 The NIST Incident Response Lifecycle